ryos-io/Tars/README.md

   :main io.moo.tars.container)
 ```

-After you run the your application by calling:
+After you run your application by calling:
 ```
 lein run
 ```